PabloMyDarling/automation-lang/README.md

-# automation-lang
+# pablo's automation
 A programming language you can use for automation of daily tasks.

-## About automation-lang
+## About pablo's automation
-automation-lang is a programming language that you can use for automation.
+pablo's automation is a programming language that you can use for automation.
 It's a very simple tool based off of [Python3](https://www.python.org) and pyautogui.
 You use this by writing in a file and putting it through the compiler (compiler.pyw).

-## How to install automation-lang
+## How to install pablo's automation

 *Step 0:* Download [Python3](https://www.python.org).